keleko34/pikantny/README.md

 2. Install any necessary dev dependencies
 3. build the project `npm run build`
 4. test your changes don't break anything `npm test`
-5. Make a request for your changes :)
+5. Make a pull request on github for your changes :)

 License
 =======